Use this page to customize the Terminal ⌥F12 settings.

 Specify the shell that will run by default.
-Here are some values for different shells: |
+Here are some examples of different shells:

-If this option is selected, the current session ends automatically when the corresponding process ends (for example, by |
+|Close session when it ends||Close the current session when the corresponding process ends (for example, by |